 Still looking for more bulbs to plant in fall?
 Here are a few more that like to be planted in before the frost hits.

 Gladioli were my dad’s favorite flower.
 The blooms are amazing.
 They grow on very long stems which may need staking.
 Gladiolus grows from a corm and is totally hardy in zones 7-8.
-It will grow to zones 5 if protected by mulch in the winter months.
+It will grow to zones 5 if protected by composted leaf mulch, or other types of mulch, in the winter months.

 This early spring bulb is hardy in zones 3-9.
 The small stems have buds that look like clusters of grapes.
 Grape hyacinths are planted 2-3 inches deep.

 Another of my favorite bulbs to plant in fall is hyacinth.
 This early spring bulb is a popular choice for those who like to force bulbs.
 The bulbs are hardy in zones 3-9 and come in shades from bright pink to soft blue.
 Plant the bulbs 6-8 inches deep.

 The flowers of the snowdrop bulb and white are drooping and appear as early as late winter.
 They are a sight to see poking up through the snowy ground!

 Star of Bethlehem

 The star shaped flowers of Star of Bethlehem appear on stems that sit above their foliage.
 Care must be taken with this bulb, since it can easily take over a garden bed.

-This early spring bloomer is hardy in zones 4 to 9 and grows in full sun to partial shade.
+Trillium is hardy in zones 4 to 9 and grows in full sun to partial shade.
 The plant grows from tubers and has a pretty three petaled flower with a yellow throat.